 Only certain types of people apply to be on a game show.
 And the chances of getting selected are higher than you might think.
 If you’re good at trivia, apply to be on “Jeopardy!”
 Those who excel at educated guessing might do better on “The Price Is Right” or “Family Feud.”

 46. Coach Other Contestants

 Once you’ve made money as a contestant on a game show, take the next step and coach others to follow in your footsteps.
-Mark Richards, who appeared on six different game shows including “To Tell the Truth,” “Wheel of Fortune” and “The Dating Game,” trained students on how to get on game shows, in exchange for 20 percent of their winnings.
+Mark Richards, who has appeared on at least six different game shows including “To Tell the Truth,” “Wheel of Fortune” and “The Dating Game,” trained students on how to get on game shows in exchange for 20 percent of their winnings.

 48. Mow Lawns

 Many people are fond of keeping their outdoor foliage trimmed and orderly.
 And while knocking on doors with your lawnmower in tow might feel juvenile, the money makes any initial embarrassment well worth it.